tweag/gh-migration-scripts/README.md

 1. Clone the repo: git clone https://github.com/ModusCreateOrg/gh-migration-scripts.git
 2. Navigate to the tools directory: `cd gh-migration-scripts`
+3. Run `npm install -g`
-3. Follow our detailed documentation for step-by-step instructions on using each tool.
+4. Follow our detailed documentation for step-by-step instructions on using each tool.

 # Supported Features